elmindreda/greg/README.md

 # GREG

-**GREG** is a code generator that produces a header-only OpenGL core and extension function loader library tailored to your needs.
+**GREG** is a code generator that produces an stb-style header-only OpenGL and OpenGL ES function loader library tailored to your needs.
 It is lovingly sculpted from a block of pure frustration with the large number of promising and yet ultimately unusable loader generators out there.